 Make the Corn Sauté

-Return pan used to sear steaks to medium heat and add 1 tsp. olive oil and corn.
-Stir occasionally until corn is lightly browned, 2-3 minutes.
+Return pan used to sear steaks to medium heat and add 1 tsp. olive oil.
+Add corn to hot pan and stir occasionally until corn is lightly browned, 2-3 minutes.

-Add remaining garlic and spinach and stir occasionally until spinach is wilted, 1-2 minutes.
+Add remaining garlic and spinach.
+Stir occasionally until spinach is wilted, 1-2 minutes.

 Remove from burner and stir in ¼ tsp. salt and a pinch of pepper.